PRINCIPAL INVESTIGATOR

 BIO

-Priscila joined the Rivnay lab in 2024 as a MRSEC Postdoctoral Fellow.
+Priscila joined the Rivnay lab in 2024 as a MRSEC Postdoctoral Scholar.
 She earned her M.Sc. in Applied Physics from the University of São Paulo in 2019.
 She then moved to Switzerland and obtained her PhD in Chemistry from the University of Bern.
 Her research focuses on understanding fundamental properties of conjugated polymers and 2D materials, using different characterization techniques to explore them.
 In her free time, she likes studying music and playing the flute or being outdoors.

 Yebin Lee